WilliamSkrypek/digital-garden-v1/_pages/index.md

 ---

 # William Skrypek
 Hello!
-I am William Skrypek, or Liam for short, and I am a highschool student.
-I am currently
+I am William Skrypek, or Liam for short, and I am a highschool student in minnesota.
+Find out what I am working on currently in the below section:

 - [[Writing]]
 - [[Projects]]
 - [[Music]]